2000 Chilean telethon: Performances

 In the morning there was a large drop-off in donations which was followed by an electrical failure that affected the whole theatre.
 Mario Kreutzberger asked Chilectra about the possibility of a generator.
 Following this was a segment of La Nueva Ola with the presenter from Radio Pudahuel, Pablo Aguilera.
 The children's section was then broadcast from the Central Court of the Chile National Stadium.
 In the afternoon Disfruta, Lider, and Santa Isabel performed.
 The reduction of donations was becoming worrying, leading to an improvised appearance of the Venezuelan artist José Luis Rodríguez, 'El Puma', who made a passionate speech to the Chileans to get up and take part, along with singing "El Pavo Real".
 Donations increased greatly after his performance.

 Before going to the newscasts from the separate television channels, Lider announced that they had collected $250,387,198 in total.
 Following the broadcasts, the latest total of $3,524,679,023 was read out in the theatre.
 At 10 p.m. on Saturday, 2 December the final section began in the Chile National Stadium with the winner of "Nace una Estrella" (A Star is Born) singing the Ode To Joy.
 Artists such as Alberto Plaza, Lucero, Pedro Fernández, Fulanito, Gondwana, Douglas, Azul Azul, and Elvis Crespo were onstage.

 The final total of $6,450,614,205 was given and Don Francisco thanked all those who had taken part in this solidarity campaign.
 The entertainers and artists boarded the Tren de la Felicidad (The Happiness Train) for an Olympic circuit, becoming a symbol of the campaign.
 In addition, over the scoreboard, written in fireworks was the phrase "Gracias Chile" (Thank you Chile), as had happened in 1995, 1996, and 1998.

 Related events

-Distinguishing itself from previous years, Telethon 2000 also created several events to help large companies collect significant donations.
+Distinguishing itself from previous years, Telethon 2000 also created several other events to help large companies collect significant donations.